Easy access savings accounts

 What are the downsides of easy access savings accounts?

-An easy access account might not be the best option for you.
+An easy access account might not be the right option for you.
 Disadvantages include:

 - Low interest rates.
 The Annual Equivalent Rate (AER) - how much interest you’ll earn in a year - is usually lower than fixed-term accounts and even some current accounts

 - Restricted withdrawals.
 Some easy access accounts limit the number of withdrawals you can make in a year without losing interest.